Frequently Asked Questions

 Do you have a Family Program / Family Weekend?

 Is there medical oversight at The Aviary?

-Physicians and a psychiatrist are part of the program to manage medical conditions and provide medical supervision.
+Physicians and nurses are part of the program to manage medical conditions and provide medical supervision.